emirlemes/softhouse/README.md

 # Movie app

-This app is made using free api for getting, searching movies and tv series.
-In the app you can make temperary changes to any movie and download data for one or collection of movies.
+This app is made using free api for showing, searching movies and tv shows.
+In the app you can make temporary changes to any movie and download data for one or collection of movies.

+You can also see information about rates, which can indicate one of the main reasons to pick that Movie or TV Show.

 Free api for getting data can be found on https://www.themoviedb.org/ where you can reqeuest api key to access data.